All Guides Dollywood

 The Rides Worth Building Your Day Around

 Lightning Rod is the ride everyone comes for, and it earns the demand.
 It is a wooden coaster with a launch up the first hill instead of a chain lift, which makes it one of a kind, and the airtime over the back half is relentless.
-It also has a reputation for downtime, so the moment you see it cycling, drop what you are doing and ride it.
+The moment you see it cycling, drop what you are doing and ride it.

 Big Bear Mountain is the newest big coaster and the current crowd magnet.
 This family launch coaster winds through the trees with three launches, a hidden cave, and a story built around a park ranger chasing a bear.
 Because it appeals to every age, the line fills faster than the thrill coasters and stays busy through the middle of the day.